COMP1000/COMP1000ModuleExamSampleQuestions/06 - L Advanced.md

 <h1 align="center"> ✨ L Advanced ✨ </h1>

-### Question 1

-Given a positive integer `n`, use a loop to store the sum of the reciprocals of the squares of the first `n` natural numbers in a float variable called `sum`:
+## Given a positive integer `n`, use a loop to store the sum of the reciprocals of the squares of the first `n` natural numbers in a float variable called `sum`:

 <img src="https://render.githubusercontent.com/render/math?math=\frac{1}{1^2} %2b \frac{1}{2^2} %2b \frac{1}{3^2} %2b ... %2b \frac{1}{n^2}">